hephaestus-compiler-project/thalia-popl-eval/README.md

 ### Step 3: Fetch the JAR files of the third-party package

-Since, we are going to generate test cases that invoke components from a third-party package, we need to fetch the corresponding JAR files so that the compiler is able to locate
+Since we are going to generate test cases that invoke components from a third-party package, we need to fetch the corresponding JAR files so that the compiler is able to locate